-A Bank of America cash advance lets you borrow money from your credit line, via ATM withdrawal, paper check or direct deposit to a bank account.
+You can get a Bank of America cash advance by borrowing money from your credit line, via ATM withdrawal, paper check or direct deposit to a bank account.
 But there’s a high cost.
-Bank of America’s balance transfer fee is 3% or 5% of the transaction amount, and interest immediately starts accruing at an annual rate of 17.99% to 26.99%.
-The exact fee depends on the type of transaction you choose, but there’s a minimum charge of $10 in all cases.
+Bank of America’s balance transfer fee is 3% (min $10) and a cash advance fee of 5% (min $10) of the transaction amount, and interest immediately starts accruing at an annual rate of 15.99% to 28.99%.
+The exact fee depends on the credit card and the type of transaction you choose.
 Your exact cash advance APR is based on both your creditworthiness and the type of cash advance.

 To get a Bank of America cash advance at an ATM, you’ll need to request a PIN.
 You can do this through your online account or by calling the number on the back of your card.
 With other methods, you won’t need a PIN since you’ll confirm your identity in person, online or through a check you were issued.
 But before you take out a cash advance, you should make sure you know all of the potential fees and interest rates.